cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/country-rules.md

 You can now build [Zero Trust policies](/policies/zero-trust) that will require at least one country in the approved countries list.
 You can build these policies for SaaS or self-hosted applications.
 This example will add the requirement to an existing application, but you can also add it when creating a new application.

-1. Navigate to the `Applications` page in the `Access` section of the Cloudflare for Teams dashboard.
+1. Navigate to the `Applications` page in the `Access` section of the Zero Trust dashboard.
 1. Choose an application and click `Edit`.
 1. Select the existing rule and click `Edit`.
 1. Click `+ Add require`.